 Within the framework of this intitiative is a combined lecture series/ PhD student course, where international speakers are invited to talk to and meet the students, as well as interested members of the public who wish to attend.
 Forthcoming lectures in the Culture and Brain series can be found advertised on this website, which also features the latest research developments.

 The initiative is based at Karolinska Institutet, and is supported by our partners Stockholm City Council (Stockholms läns landsting) and Statens musikverk.

 Centre Director: Professor Gunnar Bjursell

-Gunnar Bjursell is a Professor Emeritus, and his research has focused on the importance of genetics in public health.
-While at Gothebergs University, Gunnar coordinated the Culture and Health initiative, and in recent years has been actively involved in the further development of the research field culture, the brain, and health.
+Gunnar Bjursell is a Professor Emeritus, and his research has focused on the importance of genetics in public health, cancer and arteriosclerosis.
+While at Gothebergs University, Gunnar coordinated and lead the Culture and Health initiative.
+During the last fifteen years has been actively involved in the further development of the research field culture, the brain, and health.
 Since 2011 he has been a coordinator for the Cultural Brain Initiative at KI, editor for this website, and a popular lecturer.

 Project Leader: Professor Ingemar Ernberg

 Ingemar Ernberg is a Professor in Tumour Biology at Karolinska Institutet.
 His research focuses on the roll of viruses in cancer, and he has been very active in popularising modern Bioscience and has written several popular science books on the subject.
 His is currently chairman of the KI Cultural Council (Kulturrådet)